 You can invest in the funds you want

-Roth IRA’s allow you to choose where you wan to invest.
+Roth IRA’s allow you to choose where you want to invest.
 With a 401K you’re stuck with the funds offered through your employer.
-Usually the majority of options are high fee, limited selection compared to the thousands of funds available.
+Usually, the majority of options are a high fee, limited selection compared to the thousands of funds available.
 Check out this ROTH calculator and plug in the details to get projections on your IRA!

 Investing in both is great as you have essentially diversified your retirement accounts.
 You have free money from your employer, pre-taxed & post-taxed, and can access an IRA penalty free for qualifying expenses.

 Contributing to both a Roth IRA and a 401K/403B can make it possible to save as much in tax-advantaged retirement accounts as the law allows.
 These accounts have tax advantages that help your savings grow faster and larger than they would in a non-tax-advantaged account.
 The more you contribute to your retirement savings accounts each year the more your future self is rewarded.